 - EPS foam liner for side impact protection

 - Preemie padding included

 First, the price is great.
 Right at $100, the Petal has some features that even more expensive car seats don't.
 It has an EPS foam liner for side impact crash protection, which many budget car seats do not have.
-I also really like the built-in seat belt lock-off on the base.
-That makes seat belt installation very easy.
+The built-in seat belt lock-off on the base makes seat belt installation very easy.
 It's just a simple flip-down clip that you open, put the seat belt under it and buckle, pull the seat belt tight, then close the clip.
 Having the lock off in the middle of the base helps prevent the tilting from upward pressure of a tight shoulder belt that is common on inexpensive infant seats.